USA Made Vapes

 - Flum (select models): shifting assembly to regions outside China to avoid seizures and delays.

-Fifty Bar Marketed as the first disposable vape built in the USA, Fifty Bar is filled with American-made e-liquid and manufactured with domestically sourced ingredients.
-Fifty Bar is a pioneer in American disposable vapor products and strongly position their marketing around being “the first disposable vape built in the USA.”
-They fill their devices with American-made e-liquids which are developed with Beard Vape Co.
-The vapes are assembled and packaged in the United States and although production is domestic, they rival the Chinese vapes by packing over 20,000 puffs per device.
+Fifty Bar is marketed as the first disposable vape built in the USA, Fifty Bar is filled with American-made e-liquid and manufactured with domestically sourced ingredients.
+Fifty Bar is a pioneer in American disposable vapor products and strongly position their marketing around being โthe first disposable vape built in the USA.โ They fill their devices with American-made e-liquids which are developed with Beard Vape Co.
+The vapes are assembled and packaged in the United States and although production is domestic, they rival the Chinese vapes by packing over 20,000 puffs per device.ยPositioning & origin (brand claims): Fifty Bar markets itself as the first/only disposable vape โBuilt in the USA,โ filled with American-made e-liquid and assembled in Thousand Oaks, CA, in collaboration with Beard Vape Co.; the brand also claims it supports 150+ U.S. jobs.
+These are company claims, not third-party certifications.ย

 - E-Liquid vs. Device